Life Span: short-lived perennial

 Noted for: Showy flowers, showy fruits, interesting foliage

 Recommended Uses: Given the proper support this plant makes an excellent climbing vine hedge.

 Considerations: This plant spreads using stoloniferous rhizome just beneath the ground surface.
 In areas with loose sand or mulch it can spread like wildflower sprouting up at some distance away from the mother plant.

-Its ability to climb using tendrils can make it a threat to slow moving bushes.
+Its ability to climb using tendrils can make it a problem for slow growing bushes.

-Propagation: Once the egg-like fruit has dried and shriveled the maypop can be cut open revealing brown seeds.
+Propagation: Once the egg-like fruit has dried and shriveled the fruit (maypop) can be cut open revealing brown seeds.
 It is best to plant the seeds immediately after removing the pulp surrounding them.
 Passion vine can also be grown from cuttings - make sure and keep moist till established.

 Sprouts can be transplanted.

 Salt Tolerance: Moderately salt tolerant